Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, we offer a Mortgage Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Loan Qualification Calculator.

 Guidelines Only

-Remember these are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.

 /Apps/Forms/LeadFormViewer.aspx?FormID=50502&GroupID=69613&PageName=Debt-to-IncomeRatiosFHA&AWSAccountPageID=40987317&NotificationEmail=